Angeschossen/LandsAPI/README.md

     public IntegrationExample(Plugin yourPlugin) {

-        // You should save this instance somewhere. this.landsIntegration = new LandsIntegration(yourPlugin);
+        // you should save this instance somewhere. this.landsIntegration = new LandsIntegration(yourPlugin);
     }

-    // Just a test
+    // just a test
     void test(Location location) {

-    // Get a land area from a location final Area area = landsIntegration.getAreaByLoc(location);
+    // get a land area from a location final Area area = landsIntegration.getAreaByLoc(location);

+    // check is a location claimed
+    final boolean isClaimed = landsIntegration.isClaimed(location);
     }

 ```